caltechlibrary/opensearch-machine/INSTALL.md

 # Installation and setup of this repository

-This repository is designed to provide an easy setup of Opensearch using Multipass and cloud init files.
+This repository is designed to provide an easy setup of OpenSearch using Multipass and cloud init files.

 The following are required to run the examples documented here.